Km-Warda/Course-Documentations/Documentations/DevOps with GitLab CI Course.md

 - In the following code we set a disabled recall job syncing the folder `build` to the S3 bucket assigned to the variable, & then also testing in the same job.
 Notice that it doesn't have neither a stage nor an environment.
 - We recalled it at the staging & deployment jobs, each with its own stage & environment.
+- You can pass important variables to it by setting them as empty.
 ```
 .recall:
 	image: